 AdSense vs Criteo : Ad Quality

 Since AdSense is a product of Google, it has global reachability.
 Therefore, it displays the advertisements in high quality on the network.
-It has display as well as banner advertisements and offers CPC type revenue.
+It has the display as well as banner advertisements and offers CPC type revenue.

-Criteo has a network of over 10,000 publishers across 87 countries and displays very high quality advertisements.
+Criteo has a network of over 10,000 publishers across 87 countries and displays very high-quality advertisements.
 The network’s product is a form of display advertising.
 Their personalized retargeting solution displays interactive banner advertisements which are generated based on the online retail browsing preferences and products for each customer.
 The solution operates on a pay per click or cost per click (CPC) basis.
 This means that advertisers pay only for the consumers that click on the banner and return to their website.

 AdSense vs Criteo : Publisher List